sciencepal/BERT-flask-IMDb-sentiment/README.md

 2. Run app.py to expose the endpoint
 3. Visit the endpoint and give your sentence to the API to get sentiment

-### This code is copied and slightly modified from Abhihek Thakur's BERT sentiment analysis
+#### This code is copied and slightly modified from Abhishek Thakur's BERT sentiment analysis